MarcellaHouston/sillytask/README.md

 -   Reading from a config file
 -   Task completion percentage (derived from subtasks?)
 -   Keeping track of crossed tasks
--   Wildcards for crossing tasks
+-   Wildcards for crossing tasks (and listing categories)
 -   Input from stdin
 -   Output flags in various formats (json, yaml, human readable, others?)
 -   Due dates "soon" and "eventually"